OutSystems/docs-product/src/security/apply-content-security-policy.md

 <div class="info" markdown="1">

-Applies to OutSystems Platform version 11.28.0 onwards and Factory Configuration version 11.28.0 onwards.
+Applies to OutSystems Platform version 11.28.0 and higher and Factory Configuration version 11.2.1 and higher.

 </div>